 - The author writes the book

-3. What’s the difference between computer science (CS) and engineering?
+3. What’s the difference between computer science CS and computer engineering CE?

 Computer science is an area that focuses on problem-solving in software.
 You will learn many different programming languages and work extensively with operating systems and databases.